Peer Support Centre: We're here to listen.

 Can I come in for a session even if I’m not a current U of A student?

-Yes, you can!
-Our confidential and free supportive listening services are offered in person and over the phone for both students and non-students.
+Our confidential and free supportive listening services are offered for the campus community.

 Who can access the service?